Plugin: proc.plugin Module: /proc/stat

 No action required.

-The configuration file name for this integration is netdata.conf
+The configuration file name for this integration is netdata.conf.

-Configuration for this specific integration is located in the plugin:proc:/proc/stat
+Configuration for this specific integration is located in the plugin:proc:/proc/stat section within that file.

 The file format is a modified INI syntax.
 The general structure is: